ManiAm/VENTOS_Public/README.md

 Save the .basrc file and then **close/re-open the terminal** for the changes to take effect.
 Finally, run `runme` script again.

+**Update PATH to include SUMO bin:** You need to add SUMO bin directory into PATH.

 **Step 4:** You can run the Eclipse IDE using the desktop shortcut, application launcher or typing `omnetpp` in terminal.
 The first time you run OMNET++, Eclipse IDE asks you to select a workspace.
 Select the folder that you will use to store all your project files.
 If you have intention to store all your projects on Desktop, then change the workspace to Desktop.
 Also check "Use this as the default and do not ask again".

 "Introduction to OMNET++" page will appear.
 Click on "Workbench".
 Then it asks you to install INET framework or import some examples into your workspace.
 Uncheck them both since we do not need them for the time being.